 NOTE: Important!
 If you want to configure a Keenetic router as a VPN server, make sure that it has a public IP address, and when using the KeenDNS service, that it works in the 'Direct access' mode.
 If any of these conditions are not met, it will be impossible to connect to such a server from the Internet.

-Below is an example of how to connect to a server from a macOS operating system, using the version macOS Catalina as a reference.
+Below is an example of connecting to a server from a macOS operating system, using the version macOS Catalina as a reference.

 To connect to the Keenetic WireGuard server on a macOS-based computer, you need to download and install WireGuard.

 1. Launch the program and click on the down arrow in the lower-left corner.
 Select 'Add empty tunnel... [⌘+N]'.

 2. A connection setup window will open where you need to enter the Wireguard client settings for macOS [Interface] and the remote Wireguard server Keenetic [Peer].

 NOTE: Important!
 Leave this window open, do not close it.

 In the 'Name' field, enter the connection name 'wg-client' (you can specify another name).

 Opposite to 'On-Demand', select the network interface for the Wireguard client to work through.